LawlietLyf/AI-and-Privacy-Violation-replication/README.md

 ### Code availability and scope

 The study's model-experiment repository is [AI-and-Privacy-Violation-replication](https://github.com/LawlietLyf/AI-and-Privacy-Violation-replication).
-This README describes the figure package supplied with the submission; it does not assert that the public repository already contains this local revision.
+This README describes the figure package supplied with the submission.
 Model experiments and fresh-response estimation workflows are separate from this prepared-data figure runner.

 The data generation code under `ED 1/` folder is not read or executed by `run.do`.
 Its standalone Python inference script reads `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT` from environment variables; users of that script must also set its output directory and model deployment for their own environment.